opencv-java/opencv-java-tutorials/docs/source/09 - Object Detection.rst

 		<Label text="Value Stop" />
 		<Slider fx:id="valueStop" min="0" max="255" value="255" blockIncrement="1" />

-- in the CENTRE we are going to put tree ImageViews the first one show normal image from the web cam stream, the second one will show mask image and the lastone will show morph image,  the HBox is used to normal image and VBox to put the other ones.
+- in the CENTRE. we are going to put tree ImageViews the first one show normal image from the web cam stream, the second one will show mask image and the lastone will show morph image.
+The HBox is used to normal image and VBox to put the other ones.

 	.. code-block:: xml

 		<HBox alignment="CENTER" spacing="5">